Join an Odyssey of the Mind Team

 Some opportunities will be virtual this year.

-The Glebe and Swanson Odyssey programs start as soon as teams are organized.
+The Glebe Odyssey program starts as soon as teams are organized and approved by the coordinator.

-The next step is that the coach or the team chooses a “Long Term Problem” to answer.
-Then you MUST let coordinator Christina Headrick know your selection.
-For Problems 1-5, there is a slot for ONE TEAM to choose that problem on each membership purchased.
-If more than one teams wants to answer the same problem, we can purchase a second or even a third membership, but there could be an additional cost to the team that is last to choose the problem.
-We can have an unlimited number of primary teams (K-2).
+For Problems 1-5, there is a slot for TWO TEAMS to choose each problem.
+If more than two teams want to answer the same problem, we can purchase a third membership, but there could be an additional cost of $190 to the team that is last to get organized.
+(Our fabulous PTA has covered this cost before!
+But we try to avoid this.)

 Teams meet after school or in the evenings, depending on the availability of their coach and members.
-Remember you CAN HAVE VIRTUAL MEETINGS — especially when you are discussing the script and ideas, or if a team member is in quarantine for some reason.
+Remember you can have virtual meetings — especially when you are discussing the script and ideas.
 The more meetings you have, the better it is, especially if you are serious about competition.
 Teams can work on projects individually at home or meet in pairs or trios between full-team meetings.

-- Thursday, October 7th, 8 PM, Information Meeting: Via ZOOM.
-RSVP here or send us a note to find out more about Odyssey.
+- Thursday, September 22nd, 8 PM, Information Meeting: Glebe Library; Please feel free to also send us a note to find out more about Odyssey.

-- Saturday, October 9th, at 10 AM, and Friday, October 15th, at 4:30 PM, Odyssey “Try It!”
-Workshops: Students in 2nd to 8th Grade, and parents considering coaching, are invited to try out on-the-spot “Spontaneous” Problems.
-Meet at the small picnic shelter in Lacey Woods park near the playground.
+- Two Friday Odyssey “Try It!”
+Workshops, 4-5 PM, at Glebe in room C201 (Ms. Arce’s classroom): Students in 2nd to 8th Grade, and parents considering coaching, are invited to try out on-the-spot “Spontaneous” Problems.

 - Coaches, Cocktails, and Conversation: So what are you getting yourself into?
-Join us for an in-person outdoor gathering with libations or a Zoom coaching session with other parents from Glebe/Swanson (and a few Hamm-sters possibly).
+Join us for an in-person outdoor gathering with libations or a Zoom coaching session with other parents from Glebe.
 (Dates and Details TBD.)

 - Teams will be formed based on student and parent interest.
 Parents are strongly encouraged to recruit friends and fellow parents to support a team, and to suggest a roster of kids.
 But still, everyone needs to fill out the participation form; teams on our memberships aren’t final until the coordinator has approved them.
 Without enough coaches, or enough kids for a team, some may not be able to participate, so encourage your friends to join you on a team.

-- Attend a regional skills-building workshop or create your own to boost your team’s creative skills.
+- Attend a regional skills-building workshop or create your own team workshop, to teach various skills such as how to use power tools safely.
 Dates TBD — waiting to get details on any opportunities being organized regionally.
 If multiple teams want to partner up and help host an event, and there are some other coaches who can assist, we would really love to put more things together for the kids.

 - Teams should be meeting as much as possible before the end of the year, because the regional tournament comes up fast.
 Your team should brainstorm and organize ideas for engineering projects, themes, plots, costumes, sets, props, and style items.
 Also set aside time at each meeting to answer Spontaneous Problems.
 It’s nearly 1/3 of your total score!